 Migrants were rich sources of historical knowledge and memory.
 Whether they came alone or in groups, they had often endured violence and privation.
 Many of the newly arrived families could not return to their homes because of war, famine, or displacement, had they wanted to.
 In San Francisco, Robertson encountered a Russian migrant, Mr. Agapoff.
 He invited her to his home to meet his wife, who was recovering from a nervous breakdown due to what he called “too much experience.”

-From an encounter with a Spanish restaurant owner named Maria, readers of Robinson learn about solidarity among migrants during the Depression:
+From an encounter with a Spanish restaurant owner named Maria, readers of Robertson learn about solidarity among migrants during the Depression:

-In other cases, migrant knowledge became accessible to Robinson through songs depicting cruelties in the past.
-She described the ballad “Adouni” in her field notes as “a song about the homeless Armenian children after the Turkish massacres.”
-Other voices Robinson recorded described everyday segregation in Californian schools and movie theaters.
-The knowledge Robinson recorded underlined the challenges that race in Depression America represented for the New Deal rhetoric of inclusivity.
+In other cases, migrant knowledge became accessible to Robertson through songs depicting cruelties in the past.
+She described the ballad “Adouni” in her field notes as “a song about the homeless Armenian children after the Turkish massacres.”9 Other voices Robertson recorded described everyday segregation in Californian schools and movie theaters.
+The knowledge Robertson recorded underlined the challenges that race in Depression America represented for the New Deal rhetoric of inclusivity.10

 Without challenging the importance of the material, it is also necessary to consider the political context of these recordings.
 To what extent were the subjects instrumentalized for political or ideological purposes?
 Some historians question the documentary truth value of WPA camp photographs, arguing that photographic representations of the camps were primarily aimed at persuading Congress to vote appropriations.
 In 1985, Charles Todd admitted that he and Robert Sonkin had been conscious of manipulating their subjects.